andreignatius/fin-eng-cpp/README.md

 # Financial Engineering Project using C++

 ## Overview
+### Part 1
-This project involves pricing various financial instruments such as options and swaps using C++.
+This part of the project involves pricing various financial instruments such as options and swaps using C++.

-The project takes in market data in .txt or .csv or .json format, as well as user-defined financial instruments to perform these operations.
+The code takes in market data in .txt or .csv or .json format, as well as user-defined financial instruments to perform these operations.
+### Part 2
+This part of the project continues from the above, but with additional requirements: 1) calculation of DV01 and Vega, 2) creating a portfolio of trades for 2.a) near-zero DV01 and Vega, 2.b) maximize PnL for certain DV01 and Vega appetite

 ## Features
 - Cross-OS collaboration using CMake